How to block pornography and violence sites with MikroTik?

 Fill in the “DNS Servers” option with the same address contained in the “Gateway” option above.
 Click Apply and OK.

-Back in the Lumiun DNS dashboard, click on the “Policies” menu at the top of the page, select the newly created policy and enable the “Block Adult Content” and “Block child sexual abuse content” filters.
+Back to the Lumiun DNSpanel, click on the “Policies” menu at the top of the page, select the newly created policy and enable the “adult content block” filters and “block child sexual abuse content”.

-Still on the Policies page, we will activate protected search for Google and Bing.
-This filter will remove adult content from the search results of these search engines.
+Still on the page and policies, we will activate the protected search for Google and Bing.
+This filter will remove adult content in the search results of these search engines.

-To complete the integration with Lumiun DNS security and NAT redirection steps .
+To finalize the integration with Lumiun DNS follow the complementary steps of safety and redirect in the NAT .

-In an incognito tab on your browser, access the website redtube.com Lumiun DNS lock screen will be displayed.
+In an anonymous tab of your browser, visit Redtube.com and Lumiun DNS lock screen will be displayed.

 Advantages of Lumiun DNS